vaishvikc/Youtube-ad-skip-block/README.md

 # Youtube-ad-skip-block
-To skip and block the ad from youtube page.
+<b>To skip and block the ADs from youtube page.</b>

-Version 0.1.0

----> Able to skip ad before skip time overs.

-What is skip5.js doing ?
+<B>What is skip5.js doing ?</B><br>

----> All the thing can be controled from dom of webpage.
+-> Document Object Model (DOM) is a programming interface for HTML.Documents are modeled using objects, and the model includes not only the structure of a document but also the behavior of a document and the objects of which it is composed of like tag elements with attributes in HTML.<br>

----> Elements responsible for show ad and closing ad in dom are
+-> Elements responsible for show ads and closing ad in dom tree of youtube are
     'videoAdUiSkipButton', // Old
     'ytp-ad-skip-button ytp-button', // New
-    'ytp-ad-overlay-close-button',// closing button
+    'ytp-ad-overlay-close-button',// closing button<br>

----> SO, closing button is triggered by passing button name and event type('click') to firevent funtion.
+-> SO, closing button is triggered by passing button name and event type('click') to firevent funtion.

+<B>How to find this objects ?</B><br>
+->Selenium is a portable framework for testing web applications.
+So you can make a test for youtube in selenium IDE and can see which botton is responsible for what actions.<br>

-How to install ?
+<B>How to install ?</B><br>

----> Download or clone the repo.
+---> Download or clone the repo.<br>

----> unzip.
+---> unzip.<br>

----> open crome go to extensions.
+---> open chrome go to extensions.<br>

----> click load unpacked.
+---> click load unpacked.<br>

----> locate unzip folder.
+---> locate unzip folder.<br>

----> enable extension from extention panel.
+---> enable extension from extention panel.<br>

----> done enjoy.
+---> done enjoy.<br>

-Future version 0.2.0 (coming soon)

----> able to auto close popup ads.
+This repo is for educational purpose only..